Exclusive Interview: 888 Aims for WSOP Pennsylvania Online Poker Launch By Summer

 First, the recent launch of online poker in Michigan opens up the opportunities there, as does the recently regulated Pennsylvania online gaming market.
 Sherman tells pokerfuse that the company is prioritizing the launch of WSOP PA and the aim is that this will come with the new Poker 8 platform.

 The goal is to be ready for the 2021 WSOP Summer festival.
-If they can pull it off, it could mean players in Pennsylvania will be able to complete for WSOP bracelets this year from their home.
+If they can pull it off, it could mean players in Pennsylvania will be able to compete for WSOP bracelets this year from their home.

 The company will then look to roll out the Poker 8—which represents a complete overhaul of the online poker experience, with updates to both Windows and Mac clients, as well as Android and iOS—to other states as soon as possible.